nikolovlazar/egghead-beginners-guide-nextjs/lessons/lesson-01.md

 ## 🚀 Exercise

-In this lesson we're going to create an empty Next.js TypeScript project using the [create-next-app](https://www.npmjs.com/package/create-next-app) npx template.
+Create an empty Next.js TypeScript project using the [create-next-app](https://www.npmjs.com/package/create-next-app) npx template.
 Because we want to use TypeScript, we need to provide an additional argument in the CLI command to tell `create-next-app` to create our project with TypeScript.